vercel/next.js/docs/advanced-features/i18n-routing.md

 ### Disabling Automatic Locale Detection

-The automatic locale detection can be disabled with:
+The automatic locale detection can be turned off with:

 ```js
 // next.config.js